Current research

 The VERTICO view of star forming gas in the Virgo Cluster

-I investigate how galaxies form, evolve, and cease forming stars—"quenching"—using observations from ALMA, MUSE, HST, LOFAR, and ASKAP.
-As we prepare for the SKA era, my work focuses on two scientific frontiers plus digital infrastructure.
+I investigate how galaxies form, evolve, and cease forming stars using observations from ALMA, MUSE, HST, LOFAR, and ASKAP.
+As we prepare for the SKA era, our group focuses on two scientific frontiers plus digital infrastructure.
+The areas below highlight active collaborations and projects with opportunities for students and postdocs.

 Environmental Regulation of Star Formation

 How dense environments reshape the interstellar medium.
-I co-lead MAUVE and lead VERTICO—using MUSE and ALMA to trace ram-pressure stripping and quantify how external pressures and stellar feedback regulate star formation down to ~50–100 parsec scales.
+I co-lead MAUVE and VERTICO—using MUSE and ALMA to trace ram-pressure stripping and quantify how external pressures and stellar feedback regulate star formation down to ~50–100 parsec scales.
+Projects available.

 MAUVE view of stars and ionized gas in the Virgo galaxies